By Thomas Madison

 Tobacco and cotton were king.
 The problem was that the north dominated Congress, which was taxing the south to death, and used most (80%) of the money to build infrastructure in the northern industrial states.
 There had been growing resentment for many years on the part of southerners over this disparity, the south providing nearly all of the revenue, while the north received nearly all of the benefit.
 Thus, South Carolina seceded, and the rest of the southern states followed.

 Lincoln could not simply allow the southern states to walk away.
-The north would become a wasteland without the south’s tariff money.
+The north would have become a wasteland without the south’s tariff money.
 Thus, he was compelled to FORCE the south to remain in the union and continue to pay the north’s way.
 It was clearly a case of unfair taxation.

 In his 1860 presidential campaign, to garner southern votes and support, Lincoln promised that he would not touch slavery in the states in which it already existed.
 There were also many slaveholders in the north.